 Keep in mind that there’s some older evidence suggesting intermittent fasting may negatively affect blood sugar control in women but not men (

 Although certain modified intermittent fasting methods appear to be better options, stop fasting immediately if you experience any negative effects.

 Additionally, talk with a doctor before trying intermittent fasting or making other changes to your diet.

 Intermittent fasting is an eating pattern that alternates between periods of eating and fasting.
 Studies suggest that it may be one of the most effective ways to lose weight and belly fat.

 Green tea is an exceptionally healthy beverage.

-If you do just one of the items on this list, then it won't have a big effect on its own.
+Doing one of the items on this list may not have a big effect on its own.